Prosper Independent School District

 Prosper Independent School District (PISD or Prosper ISD) is a public school district based in Prosper, Texas, United States.
 Located in Collin County, a portion of the district extends into Denton County.

-The district enrollment was 14,287 as of the 2018-2019 school year.
-The student body of Prosper High School (as of the 2019-2020 school year) consists of 1,229 freshmen, 1,078 sophomores, 983 juniors, and 804 seniors.
-The high school enrollment is approximately 4,094 as of the 2019-2020 school year.
+The district enrollment was 32,197 as of the 2025-26 school year.

-The town of Prosper continues to experience large population growth, and PISD expects to add new schools as the need arises.
-The land for Rock Hill High School (opened in 2020) is signed off of the west side of Coit Road in north Frisco, south of U.S. 380.
-There are also signs for future high schools on the south side of Parvin Road (between Dallas Parkway and County Road 1381), the south side of East First Street (between Coit Road and Custer Road), and the north side of County Road 123 (between Custer Road and Lake Forest Drive in northwest McKinney).
-PISD has planned to have 6-8 comprehensive 5A high schools at build-out.

-The district continues to add extra schools as population growth increases the demands.
-For the 2022-23 school year, Prosper ISD opened a new school, Joyce Hall Elementary.
+The town of Prosper continues to experience large population growth.
+In the 2018-19 school year, the district enrollment was 14,287 with 1 High School and 2 Middle Schools.
+In the 2020-21 school year, the enrollment was 19,140 students.
+In the 2025-26 school year, the enrollment was 32,197 students, with 4 High Schools and 6 Middle Schools in the district.

 In 2011, the school district was rated "Recognized" by the Texas Education Agency.

 Prosper ISD has its own police department separate from the Town of Prosper Police.
-This is because PISD covers areas and has schools in six municipalities (Prosper, Texas; Celina, Texas; Frisco, Texas; McKinney, Texas; Collin County; and Denton County).
-A Prosper police officer would only have jurisdiction in the town of Prosper, while a PISD officer can cover any school in any area of Prosper ISD.
+This is because PISD covers areas and has schools in six municipalities (Prosper, Texas; Celina, Texas; Frisco, Texas; McKinney, Texas; Aubrey, Texas; Collin County; and Denton County).
+A Town of Prosper police officer would only have jurisdiction in the town of Prosper, while a PISD officer can cover any school in any area of Prosper ISD.